MrPicklePinosaur/haku/haku-design.md

 	kami ha ORENJI no iro

 But the problem here is that this is mutable.

 Immutable would be

-	kami' = iro kami ORENJI
+	kami' = irodoru kami ORENJI

 Which should be

-	kami' ha kami wo ORENJI no iro
+	kami' ha kami wo ORENJI ni irodoru

-or even
+or maybe

-	kami' ha kami wo ORENJI no iro ni naru
+	kami' ha kami wo ORENJI no iro ni suru

 The other thing I consider is prefix verbs:

+    忘れかけてた遠い記憶

 	wasurekaketeta tooi kioku

 	"The distant memory that I had started to forget"

+tooi is an -i adj so the question is mainly how we bind them together

+We can either treat the adj as part of the noun, but that is not so nice; or we treat it as separate but then the problem is that the Grammar will create a list of all adjectives in a token.
+If of course we would have a token "qualified-noun" which is

+[kute-adjective | de-adjective ] [i-adjective | na-adjective ] noun

-tooi is an -i adj so the question is mainly how we bind them together A pragmatic way is to say there can only be one adjective per noun; or we can say two if we support -kute and -de
+A pragmatic way is to say there can only be one adjective per noun; or we can say two if we support -kute and -de

 In any case the above would be equivalent to